perryas/restaurantapp/README.md

 <img src = 'restaurants1.png'>

-## use yarn and then yarn dev to run the code
+## Use yarn and then yarn dev to run the code or npm

 Do NOT do a yarn build since we are not going to deploy it anywhere

-index3.js (Data is hardcoded)
 index.js (Get data from Strapi using Apollo and GraphQL) restaurantList.js is Web Component to render restaurants